 So, you can get stretch marks pretty much any time during pregnancy.

 But don’t worry too much about it, mama.
-All you have to do is, keep your eyes on those early signs of stretch mark developing and starting your stretch marks prevention routine with good stretch mark cream with Centella asiatica extract and/or Hyluaronic acid.
+All you have to do is, keep your eyes on those early signs of stretch marks developing and start your stretch marks prevention routine with good stretch mark cream with Centella asiatica extract and/or Hyaluronic acid.
 And remember to MASSAGE the product onto your stretch mark for best results.

-Here you go mamas, you have research-based information on when to expect stretch marks during pregnancy.
+Here you go, mamas, you have research-based information on when to expect stretch marks during pregnancy.
 I hope it helps you with the right strategies and products to minimize the appearance of your stretch marks.
 And before you go, check out this article on things new moms need to make your life easy once they have a little ones.

 - Pinkus H., Keech M.K., Mehregan A.H.
 Histopathology of striae distensae, with special reference to striae and wound healing in the Marfan syndrome.
 J Invest Dermatol.
 1966;46:283–292.